stelijahsoftware/marelias-notepad/README.md

 X - scrollbar always visible + clickable
 X - simplify new file dialog
-X - Change the default flags of (sort by date; reverse order.. etc)
+X - Change the default flags of (sort by date; reverse order.. etc) X - Touch the parent folder whenever a note is edited (created issue https://github.com/gsantner/markor/issues/2382)

 # High priority:
-[H] - Use a single process (for editor and file manager) [H] - Touch the parent folder whenever a note is edited (created issue https://github.com/gsantner/markor/issues/2382)
+[H] - Use a single process (for editor and file manager)

 # Navigation:
 - highlight briefly when going back (see Merge requests on github)